 Ah, Mondays.
-They are arguably one of the most challenging days of the week, but Mondays can also be viewed as a fresh start and a clean slate.
+It’s one of the most challenging days of the week, but Mondays can also be viewed as a fresh start and a clean slate.

-As moms, we have a lot on our plate and those responsibilities don’t take a break on Saturday or Sunday.
+As moms, we have a lot on our plate and those responsibilities don’t take a break on the weekends.
 However, if you can squeeze in a few of these steps (whichever ones resonate with you), you may get yourself into a better brain space come Monday morning.
 Don’t stress about accomplishing everything on Sunday; do what makes sense for you and your family, allowing you to feel lighter and more prepared to tackle whatever comes your way on Monday.

 Some families might spend a chunk of their weekend deep cleaning the entire house.
-As wonderful as it probably feels to start each Monday with a sparkling clean house, sometimes it isn’t always realistic.
-Or perhaps you don’t want to spend your weekend cleaning (raises hand), then do just enough cleaning to feel good going into Monday.
+As wonderful as it probably feels to start each Monday with a sparkling clean house, it isn’t always realistic.
+Or perhaps you don’t want to spend your weekend cleaning (raises hand).
+In that case, it might be more ideal to clean just enough to feel good going into Monday.

 For me, tidying up the kitchen and living room—the space where I spend the majority of my day—is key.
-The upstairs might still be a mess, but since I spend most of my day on the main floor, the upstairs is out of sight, out of mind, and therefore doesn’t distract or bother me.
+The upstairs might still be a mess, but since I spend most of my day on the main floor, the upstairs is out of sight and out of mind.

-With a 1-year-old, the main floor is a disaster by Monday at 10 a.m., but it’s nice to know the week started out organized.
+With a 1-year-old, the main floor is a disaster by Monday at 10 a.m., but it’s nice to know the week had an organized sstart.
 Tidying up is the perfect task for toddlers to help with too.
 Make it a game to see how quickly they can put their toys in the toy bin.

 There are two types of people: those who fold and put away their clothes as soon as the dryer is done and those who pull clothes from the dryer when they want to wear them.